W Cultural Trek

 This morning, after breakfast our shuttle driver will deliver you back to the airport in Punta Arenas or Puerto Natales.
 If you are remaining in either city, please let us know.
 We can help you arrange extra activities in Patagonia.
 Thanks for choosing Wildland Trekking.

-: We always do everything in our power to follow the set itinerary, however occasionally trips are subject to itinerary changes based on a variety of circumstances, including but not limited to: extreme weather, availability of refugios, political or bureacratic obstacles, earthquakes, fires, flooding and more.
+Please Note: We always do everything in our power to follow the set itinerary, however occasionally trips are subject to itinerary changes based on a variety of circumstances, including but not limited to: extreme weather, availability of refugios, political or bureacratic obstacles, earthquakes, fires, flooding and more.
+Also, the kayaking and glacier hiking days on this trip are weather-dependent and not guaranteed; we will substitute alternate activities in the case kayaking and/or glacier hiking are not possible.

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip